UNDP Roundtable: The Real Wealth of Nations: Pathways to Human Development

 As the UN’s global development network, UNDP links people in developing countries to the knowledge, experiences and resources they need to build better lives.
 Toward this end, UNDP has established partnerships with NGOs, governments and fellow inter-governmental bodies across the world.

-UNDP's Washington Liaison Office represents the organization to the U.S. government, think tank, NGO, academic, diplomatic and media communities -- informing them about UNDP’s role, capabilities, programs and impact on global development.
+UNDP's Washington Representation Office represents the organization to the U.S. government, think tank, NGO, academic, diplomatic and media communities -- informing them about UNDP’s role, capabilities, programs and impact on global development.

 Contact UNDP Washington: